Clean Empty Jetpack Compose App Template

 java.lang.IllegalArgumentException: The Compose View must be hosted in an Activity with a Window!

-To workaround with this issue, you need to disable the System UI controller in preview by passing in the useSystemUIController
+The workaround is you need to disable the System UI controller in the preview by passing in the useSystemUIController

 parameter.